artsmia/artstories.md/stories/the-heavenly-horse.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_305.jpg)

-At the time, the Chinese were threatened by horse-riding invaders from the west.
+At the time, the Chinese were threatened by horse-riding invaders from the West.
 So the Chinese Emperor Wu, who reigned from 141–87 BCE, became obsessed with these “heavenly horses” as a way to match the threat.
 Diplomats were dispatched, and later the military, to bring some back.

 ---